Ferraah/XIOS3_Coupling_mirror/1_cpl_time_params/double_run.md

 - The second field, valued `480`, corresponds to the last send done `@ts=120` during the first run, and loaded `@ts=1` during the second run.
 - The third field, valued `604` corresponds to the last field sent `@ts=124` during the second run.

-@TODO: The timestep between a run and another one should be the same for a restarting file?\
-@TODO: On restart XIOS will load the field from the last timestep in the restart file, without performing any "checks" on dates or time informations?

-After `61 days` `./runSingle.sh`, our final restart file will contain the original restaring field and the new one.
+After `61 days` with `./runSingle.sh`, our final restart file will contain the original restaring field and the new one after 61 days.
 ```
  field2D_oce_to_atm =
   0, 0, 0, 0, 0, 0, 0, 0, 0, 0,